HeroicEric/orbitjs-site/src/v0.15/guide/getting-started.md

 ```

 These strategies are all non-blocking, which means that the store will be
-updated / queried optimistically without waiting for responses from the server.
+updated/queried optimistically without waiting for responses from the server.
 Once the server responses are received, they will then be sync'd back with the
 store.